anmiralles/helm-chart-ssc-pipeline/README.md

 # README

 ## Introduction
-This project tries to automate image scanning and checking and also helm package linting using Tekton Pipelines.
+This project tries to automate image scanning and checking, sbom scanning and also helm package linting using Tekton Pipelines.

 ## Pre-requisites
 1. An Openshift cluster with ACS installed.